There is a Reason Ethereum’s Ether is the #2 Coin By Market Cap

 Speaking of upgrades.
 Ethereum’s network has more updates planned.
 Without boring you, updates include: Plasma/Raiden to make it faster and cheaper to do transactions, Casper to move from PoW (Proof of Work) to PoS (Proof of Stake) which will let you earn interest on Ether held, ZK-Snarks to make it anonymous, and “shards” to increase scalability.
 All these ideas actively being worked on.
 In other words, what Bitcoin is doing with the Lightening Network and Segwit, Ethereum is doing minus the controversy.

-There is essentially a limited supply, just like Bitcoin.
+There is essentially a limited supply, just like Bitcoin… although the “why” is a little complex and rooted in an issue that Ethereum must deal with as it grows.
 Currently, there are about 95 Million ETH circulating with 5 ETH created every 15 seconds (for comparison there are 16.6 million Bitcoin).
 As more Ether is mined, the difficulty of mining curves up until it the creation of new ETH essentially “freezes.”
 This difficulty time bomb is known as “Ice Age.”
+Ice Age isn’t all good news, it essentially forces the devs to evolve ETH or watch the network freeze up (this was hard coded on purpose to ensure an evolution of the network, and it is an active point of focus by the Ethereum community).
+To our point however, Ice Age essentially means that the ETH supply is not infinite.
 People say ETH has an unlimited supply… but this claim is misleading.
 Yes, new Ethereum-based tokens can be created (for example the crypto tokens created by ICOs), but these tokens aren’t the token Ether (ETH).
 Meanwhile, ETH essentially has a limited supply in practice as noted.
 When all is said and done, Bitcoin will have about 21 million Bitcoins in circulation and Ethereum [depending on how things go] should have very roughly 100 million – 200 million (that is 95 current as of late 2017, plus 18 million a year until 2021, plus some coins burned if they switch to PoS; I notably don’t have an exact answer here, just illustrating that the supply is indeed limited in-practice).
 This could change with Casper and future updates, but the bottom line is that the supply is very far from “unlimited.”
 Its hard to tell if the idea that Ether has an unlimited supply comes from misunderstandings or if it is pure FUD spread by Bitcoin or other altcoin bulls.
 I assume it is a mix of both.
 See: The Issuance Model in Ethereum from Ethereum.Org.

 In other words, Ethereum’s future looks really bright.
 Especially after the Nov 16th fork.
 Does Ether take off starting after the fork?
 Does it take a year for Ether to pop again?
 Does it take 5 years?
 Or does it sit at this price forever?
 It almost doesn’t matter, Ethereum’s network is cool and Ether is the top #2 crypto by market cap.
 If you just love Bitcoin and don’t care for crypto, then your choice is simple.
 If you care about crypto, Ether is an obvious choice.
 Rushing to Bitcoin and ignoring Ether is a bit like rushing to Microsoft and Ignoring Apple (or vice versa).
 Sure, there were times when one player was clearly in the lead, but ultimately these two different products proved themselves based on their own merit.
 I wouldn’t suggest ignoring any of the top cryptos… especially Ether.